 One thing I like about this pomegranate barley salad is that it’s simple to make, relatively quick (the most time-consuming part is cooking the barley), and it’s full of goodness.
 I don’t know all of the nutritional details, but I’m sure antioxidants are involved!

 (The scoops are the wooden measuring cups from Polder’s Old World Market.
 Scroll to the bottom of this post for more details and a 25% off code.)

 I think pomegranate fruit is both one of the prettiest and strangest fruit…

 We’re still working with kitties not being on the counter!

-I use dark chocolate chips, but you can definitely use semi-sweet or sweet if that’s your preference.
+I use dark chocolate chips for this pomegranate barley salad, but you can definitely use semi-sweet or sweet if that’s your preference.

 I’ve learned that the easiest way to seed a pomegranate is to remove the seeds and the pith and put them in a bowl of water…

 Continue to loosen the seeds from the pith in the bowl of water.
 The seeds will sink and the pith will rise to the top.

 Scoop out the pith with a strainer and then drain the seeds.
 Mix the pomegranate seeds, walnuts, and chocolate chips in a bowl.